Withdrawal and the Return of Federal Funds

 Federal Title IV aid is earned on a daily basis up to and including the 60% point in the semester; 100% is considered earned after the 60% point of the semester.
 The percent of Title IV aid “earned” is calculated by dividing the number of calendar days completed by the total number of calendar days in the term or period of enrollment.
 Scheduled breaks of five or more calendar days are excluded from the calculation.

 The percentage of Title IV aid “unearned” (100% minus the percent earned) is used to determine the amount of federal funds to be returned by the institution and the student.
-The “unearned” percentage of federal aid is multiplied by the institutional charges (tuition and fees) for the term and by the total amount of aid disbursed; the school is responsible for returning the lesser of these two amounts no later than 45 days after the date it determines that the student withdrew.
+The “unearned” percentage of federal aid is multiplied by the institutional charges (tuition and fees) for the term and by the total amount of aid disbursed; the school is responsible for returning the lesser of these two amounts.
 Students are responsible to JSCC for the amount of federal funds returned by the institution offset by the refund as calculated under the institutional refund policy.

 The student is also required to return any unearned aid less the amount returned by the school.
-Loan amounts are returned by the student according to the terms of their promissory note.
 If the student is required to return any grant aid (50% will be forgiven), the student is considered to owe a federal overpayment.
 A student who owes an overpayment will be notified in writing by the school within 45 days of the date of withdrawal.
 The student will have the option to make payment in full or make satisfactory repayment arrangements with the U. S. Department of Education.
 If the student does not pay in full or make satisfactory arrangements to repay, the overpayment will be reported to the U. S. Department of Education for collection and the student is ineligible for any additional federal aid at JSCC or any other educational institution.

-Federal Title IV funds are returned to federal accounts by the institution and the student in the following order: 1) Federal Perkins Loan; 2) Federal Pell Grant; 3) Federal SEOG.
+Federal Title IV funds are returned to federal accounts by the institution and the student in the following order: 1) Federal Pell Grant; 2) Federal SEOG.
 Funds returned to federal accounts may not exceed those disbursed from that program account.

 Jackson State’s responsibilities in regard to the Return of Title IV Funds include: